 Gel electrophoresis separates DNA fragments by size in a solid support medium such as an agarose gel.
-Sample (DNA) are pipetted into the sample wells, followed by the application of an electric current at the anodal, negative end which causes the negatively-charged DNA to migrate (electrophorese) towards the bottom (cathodal, positive) end.
-The rate of migration is proportional to size: smaller fragments move more quickly, and wind up at the bottom of the gel.
+Sample (DNA) are pipetted into the sample wells, followed by the application of an electric current which causes the negatively-charged DNA to migrate (electrophorese) towards the anodal, positive (+ve) end.
+The rate of migration is proportional to size: smaller fragments move more quickly and wind up at the bottom of the gel.

 DNA is visualized by including in the gel an intercalating dye, ethidium bromide.
 DNA fragments take up the dye as they migrate through the gel.
 Illumination with ultraviolet light causes the intercalated dye to fluoresce.

 The larger fragments fluoresce more intensely.
 Although each of the fragments of a single class of molecule are present in equimolar proportions, the smaller fragments include less mass of DNA, take up less dye, and therefore fluoresce less intensely.
 A “ladder” set of DNA fragments of known size can be run simultaneously and used to estimate the sizes of the other unknown fragments.